-This Practice Directive outlines operational guidelines that helps protect SF State University’s network and technology infrastructure from unauthorized use, eavesdropping, and targeted attacks that could result in loss of information, damage critical applications, or impact University operations.
+The Network Practice Directive defines the campus requirements to protect SF State University’s network infrastructure from unauthorized use, eavesdropping, and targeted attacks that could result in loss of information, damage critical applications, or impact University operations.

 Purpose & Scope